 Another mum who had the Doctor marked down as trouble from the moment she saw him.
 But poor Francine, while trying to do the best for her daughter Martha, ended up helping the Master enslave all of humanity, herself included, and can’t ever forget it, even though time was reversed, and no one else on Earth knows it happened.
 And they say it’s kids that can get into trouble for hanging out with the wrong crowd.

 Granted, Amy does not have the most conventional of parenting experiences.
-Her only child was kidnapped as a baby, and trained to kill her best friend, while also being her pre-best friend best friend during childhood.
+Her only child was kidnapped as a baby and trained to kill her best friend, while also being her pre-best friend best friend during childhood.
 And it’s weird for the baby too.
 Very few people get to convince their own parents to start dating, after all.
 So if anyone deserves the monicker ‘problem child,’ it would be young Melody Pond.
-You have to give Amy credit for trying under extreme duress, is my point.

 During that whole “Silence in the Library/Forest of the Dead” malarkey, Donna becomes saved into the library’s database, and lives out a dream existence, with a husband, and two children.
 And when this is eventually torn apart to reinstate normal normality, her anguish at losing her children – dream children, remember – is palpable.

 Mother of Stormageddon, Dark Lord of All (who also answers to Alfie) and clearly the brains of the family.